 Thanksgiving or Fourth of July, I think a Malibu bay breeze is an excellent choice for celebrating.

 This recipe takes tart unsweetened cranberry juice and pairs it with sweet pineapple juice for a sensational drink.

-Traditionally, this is made with cranberry juice instead of grenadine.
+Traditionally, it’s made with cranberry juice instead of Grenadine.
 But both are just as good!

 Serve this on the rocks with a couple of maraschino cherries.